Up here in Vermont, the winters are long. For me, this means months spent curled up by the wood stove with a book and a cat on my lap.

 When to Compost: Timing and Moderation

-The key is to add small amounts to a new or uncooked pile.
+The key is to add small amounts of cooled ashes to a new or uncooked pile.
 Because it has such a high pH value, it is important that you don’t add too much to your compost.

 According to Olivia Saunders, Extension Field Specialist in Food and Agriculture at the University of New Hampshire Extension, “it should not make up more than 5% of your compost.”